Chalarangelo/30-seconds-of-interviews/README.md

 <details>
 <summary>View answer</summary>

-A closure is a function defined insider another function and has access to its lexical scope even when it is executing outside its lexical scope.
+A closure is a function defined inside another function and has access to its lexical scope even when it is executing outside its lexical scope.
 The closure has access to variables in three scopes:

 * Variables declared in its own scope
 * Variables declared in the scope of the parent function